If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Thank you,’ Katie murmured.
 She tugged at her little finger, twisting the skin round her knuckle until it went white.
 ‘I guess I should start with the tournament.
 Professor McGonagall came and asked me if I could be your hostage.
 She said that the hostage was someone that you’d be most determined to save, someone you’d sorely miss.
 I, well, you’re still important to me, Harry.’

 ‘I would never have forgiven you,’ Katie declared.
-A brief smile hovered on her lips.
+A brief smile passed across her lips.
 ‘I would have made a great mermaid, though.
 I’ve got the right hips for it.
 Just need a seashell bra.’

 Harry’s eyes dropped from Katie’s face.
 ‘Well, you don’t need a seashell bra.’
-He raised an eyebrow a her.
+He raised an eyebrow at her.
 ‘I’m sure nobody would complain if you went without.’

 Katie laughed.
 ‘I bet they wouldn’t.’